segmentio/segment-docs/src/connections/destinations/catalog/firebase/index.md

   .build();
 ```

-By default, we bundle only `Firebase/Core` which is [Firebase's Analytics offering](https://firebase.google.com/docs/analytics/).
-You can see the other available [Firebase dependencies and features here](https://firebase.google.com/docs/android/setup).
+By default, Segment bundles only `Firebase/Core` which is [Firebase's mobile analytics offering](https://firebase.google.com/docs/analytics/).
+You can see the other available [Firebase dependencies and features in the Firebase documentation](https://firebase.google.com/docs/android/setup).

 ## Getting Started on iOS